antholeole/blog/src/content/blog/a-week-with-jj.md

 `git` allows you to brute force the branching model.
 You do not have to understand a rebase to rebase - you will get in hairy, often impossible to salvage situations, but you can be a software engineer without looking at the `git` docs once.
 I'm not sure if the same can be said about `jj`, since I have not attempted the aforementioned doc skipping, but I'm sure its possible.
 After spending some time with `jj`, I feel like I truly understand branches.
 I understood them previously, but not to the degree that `jj` has taught them.
 Perhaps it is the delightful API: `jj rebase --from <some ref> --to <another ref>` is the most cleanly expressed rebasing I've ever seen.
 You can smell the lack of decades of legacy decisions, and it smells wonderful.

 Speaking of years of legacy decisions: Here's one that `git` can't ever escape.
 The lack of an `undo` command. `git` requires you to say exactly what you want to undo: unstage, unadd, uncommit, unsomething.
 This is sensible! but each of those actions require a different subcommand, which gets quite difficult to track.
 Even the [git docs](https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things) seem to have a hard time explaining the flow-chart of undo.
-The `jj undo` command is very good, in part because `jj` tracks all operations sequentially. `jj operations list` is just _fun to look at_.
+The `jj undo` command is very good, in part or in full because `jj` tracks all operations sequentially. `jj operations list` is just _fun to look at_.
 I can see my entire day in a `jj operations list`: what I worked on from clock in to clock out.
 It is excellent; and to be able to undo a accidental branch

 ## The Ugly